 Constance died at age 39; it is believed from the effects of multiple sclerosis.
 While there are no indications of physical or emotional harm, when Wilde proposed to and married Constance, he must have known of his proclivities.
 In addition, his letters to Douglas and overall conduct exposed her and their children to ostracism.

-The first of his 6 marriages took place in 1944 to Beatrice Silverman prior to the beginning of WWII.
+The first of his six marriages took place in 1944 to Beatrice Silverman prior to the beginning of WWII.
 Although tender letters were exchanged during Mailer’s army service, the marriage could not withstand the day-to-day domestic pressures of peacetime.
 Many young women, grown used to assertiveness during the war, found it difficult to return to the subordinate status of 1950s wives.
 At any rate, the couple were divorced in 1952.

 Mailer’s second marriage in 1954 to Adele Morales would become his most well-known and lurid.
 He had begun to state his belief that violence sparked and fueled his creative drive.
-This manifested itself at one gathering where he coerced Adele into engaging in fisticuffs with a woman towards whom she bore no animosity; Adele would later apologize.
+This manifested itself at one gathering where he coerced Adele into engaging in fisticuffs with a woman toward whom she bore no animosity; Adele would later apologize.

 Later still drunk and bruised from this battle, Adele made a derisive remark.
 Her words resulted in Mailer stabbing her in the abdomen with a penknife, and then again in her back.
 Emergency surgery was required.
 Though initially Adele sought to shield Mailer by claiming to have fallen on broken glass, the depth of her lacerations was such as to alert doctors as to a far more deliberate and menacing cause.

 Perhaps due to fear or residual love, although he was tried in a criminal court receiving a suspended sentence, she refused to press charges.
 Though appearing to reconcile with him for the press, they divorced in 1962.
-In 1997 she wrote a memoir titled “The Last Party”.
+In 1997, she wrote a memoir titled The Last Party.

-Mailer married four more times: 1962 Journalist, Lady Jeanne Campbell: 1963 Actress, Beverly Bentley: 1980 Jazz singer, Carol Stevens: 1980 Art teacher, Barbara Davis until his death.
-During his marriages Mailer had numerous liaisons with other women including actress and model Carole Mallory who wrote a memoir "Loving Mailer"
+Mailer married four more times: 1962 journalist, Lady Jeanne Campbell: 1963 actress, Beverly Bentley: 1980 jazz singer, Carol Stevens: 1980 art teacher, Barbara Davis until his death.
+During his marriages, Mailer had numerous liaisons with other women including actress and model Carole Mallory who wrote a memoir, Loving Mailer.

-Goddess vs. mortal wife
+Goddess vs. Mortal Wife

 Commissioned to write a book on deceased actress Marilyn Monroe, Mailer wrote two books and a biographical film.
 In fact, he seemed to have developed a worshipful passion, transcending all others.
 Arguably, this idolatry links all of the men featured in this article.
-As no mortal wife can hope to compete with a goddess shaped by imagination, ultimately she is doomed to disappoint, fail, and in all likelihood be abandoned in order for him to pursue his most recent dream of endless enchantment.
+As no mortal wife can hope to compete with a goddess shaped by imagination, ultimately she is doomed to disappoint, fail, and in all likelihood, be abandoned in order for him to pursue his most recent dream of endless enchantment.

 © 2015 Colleen Swan